-As at 31 December 2022, the Company's capital stock amounts to EUR 14,445,687.00 (previous year: EUR 13,241,880.00) and is split into 14,445,687 no-par bearer shares with an imputed share in the capital stock of EUR 1.00 per share.
-On 15 November 2022, a resolution was passed to increase capital by issuing subscription rights, making partial use of Authorized Capital 2021/I. The capital increase of EUR 1,203,807.00 was filed with the Commercial Register on 14 December 2022.
+The issued capital of KATEK SE amounts to EUR 14,445,687.00 (previous year: EUR 14,445,687.00).
+It consists of 14,445,687 no-par value shares with an imputed share in capital of EUR 1.00 each.
 All shares are fully paid up.
 The shares carry full dividend rights.
 Each share entitles the holder to one vote at the Company's annual general meeting.
 They are certificated in global certificates.
-Each shareholder of KATEK SE has a statutory right under the law to subscribe, upon its request, to any new shares originating from a capital increase in relationship to its existing relative shareholding in capital stock.
+Each shareholder of KATEK SE has a statutory right under the law to subscribe, upon its request, to any new shares originating from a capital increase in ratio to its existing relative shareholding in capital stock.
 There is only one class of shares.
 All shares are equipped with the same rights and obligations.
 There are no holders of shares with special rights granting control.